nullpilot/awesome-lightweights/README.md

 # awesome-lightweights

-A list of open-source, lightweight reimplementations of other software projects.
+A curated list of open-source, lightweight implementations of other software projects, protocols or utilities.

 ## Blockchain